amethystaurora-robo/amethystaurora-robo/README.md

 ### Part 3

 This wasn't exactly 'for fun' but I did some analysis as part of a PhD interview I had on climate tipping points.
+The PhD I'm working on is its sister project.
 See more below.

 <p align="left">
   <a href="https://github.com/amethystaurora-robo/Climate_change_analysis" target="_blank">